ugail/Index-for-Consciousness-Dynamics/README.md

 Cite: H. Ugail and N. Howard, “Quantifying the dynamics of consciousness using hierarchical integration, organised complexity and metastability,” arXiv preprint arXiv:2512.10972, Dec.
 2025.
 More details can be found in the paper:  https://arxiv.org/abs/2512.10972

+## License

+The code in this repository is released under the MIT License.